samuel-casey/CoinRef/README.md

 # CoinRef

 A cryptocurrency reference site to help educate crypto novices on various cryptocurrencies.
-Leverages data from the Messari OnChainFX API and sources material from other market-leading crypto news/research outlets.
+Leverages data from the Messari OnChainFX API, the CoinGecko API and sources material from other market-leading crypto news/research outlets.

-Built with React Hooks, React-Bootstrap, and Scss
+Built with TypeScript, React Hooks, React-Bootstrap, and Scss

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).